aws-samples/amazon-documentdb-samples/samples/mongobetween_sample/instructions.md

 To implement this solution, you must have the following prerequisites:

 * An [Amazon EC2 Instance](https://aws.amazon.com/pm/ec2/) where you can run Python scripts to generate database connections.
-You can use an existing Amazon EC2 instance or [create a new one] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).
+You can use an existing Amazon EC2 instance or [create a new one](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).
 Use a c5.18xlarge instance type for this test so that we have enough CPU for effective multi-processing.
 Configure appropriate network settings so that you are able to SSH into the instance.

 * An Amazon DocumentDB cluster with at least two db.r6g.large instances.
 You can use an existing Amazon DocumentDB cluster or [create a new one](https://docs.aws.amazon.com/documentdb/latest/developerguide/db-cluster-create.html).
 This post assumes the default values for port (27017) and TLS (enabled) settings.

 * A security group that enables you to connect to your Amazon DocumentDB cluster from your Amazon EC2 instance.
-You can use an existing security group or [create a new one](https://docs.aws.amazon.com/documentdb/latest/developerguide/get-started-guide.html#cloud9-security).You may also use the [Connect using Amazon EC2](https://docs.aws.amazon.com/documentdb/latest/developerguide/connect-ec2.html) feature to connect your Amazon DocumentDB cluster to your Amazon EC2 instance.
+You can use an existing security group or [create a new one](https://docs.aws.amazon.com/documentdb/latest/developerguide/get-started-guide.html#cloud9-security).
+You may also use the [Connect using Amazon EC2](https://docs.aws.amazon.com/documentdb/latest/developerguide/connect-ec2.html) feature to connect your Amazon DocumentDB cluster to your Amazon EC2 instance.

 * Python 3+.
 Modules pymongo